-Criteria Commentary 1.Characteristics of the Proposed De velopment (a) the size and design of the whole of the proposed development The area of Proposed Development is 0.13 hectares and is not significant within the urban setting. (b) cumulation with other existing development A desktop search of proposed and existing planning applications was carried out on the 26th September 2023.
+Criteria Commentary 1.Characteristics of the Proposed Development (a) the size and design of the whole of the proposed development The proposed works cover 0.12 hectares and is not significant within the urban setting. (b) cumulation with other existing development A desktop search of proposed and existing planning applications was carried out on the 28 th of September 2023.
 The search used publicly available data from the MyPlan.ie's 'National Planning Application' database, ABP's database and Council Planning Portals and is provided in Appendix A. No existing developments, or approved development around the site will affect or be affected by the Proposed Development.
-As such, there are no other plans or developments within the vicinity of the Proposed Development which would result in significant cumulative effects within the surrounding area. (c) the nature of any associated demolition works The Proposed Development will potentially require the breakout of existing carriageway and kerb to facilitate changes to road layout and to facilitate alterations to drainage.
-However, where road surfaces are of a good condition breakout will potentially not occur and road markings will be removed and replaced as required.
+As such, there are no other plans or developments within the vicinity of the Proposed Development which would result in significant cumulative effects within the surrounding area. (c) the nature of any associated demolition works The Proposed Development will require the breakout of existing carriageway and kerb to facilitate changes to road / kerb layout, removal of parking bay and to facilitate alterations to drainage.
+However, where road surfaces are of a good condition breakout will potentially not occur and road markings would be removed and replaced as required.
 No significant demolition works such as the demolition of buildings are required.
-Works will occur within the existing carriageway. (d) the use of natural resources, in particular land, soil, water and biodiversity The use of natural resources will be limited to the materials used during the construction works.
-Materials used within the Proposed Development would likely include precast kerbs, paving, stone, aggregate and asphalt.
+Works will occur within the existing and/or proposed carriageways/footways and layby. (d) the use of natural resources, in particular land, soil, water and biodiversity The use of natural resources will be limited to the materials used during the construction works.
+Materials used within the Proposed Development will likely include precast kerbs, paving, stone, aggregate and asphalt.
 Exact quantities are currently unknown and would be identified at detailed design stage.
-It has been assumed that all materials would be sourced locally to minimise transportation distances.
+It has been assumed that all materials will be sourced locally to minimise transportation distances.
 It has been assumed the importation of fill and materials will only be sourced from suppliers which comply with vetting requirements.
 Materials should be reused where possible on site in line with waste regulations.
-A water supply would be required during the construction phase.
+A water supply will be required during the construction phase.
 It has been assumed that if water mains are utilised, all relevant permissions will be sought prior to works commencing, such as written agreement from Uisce Éireann and relevant stakeholders.
 At no point should water be abstracted from rivers or streams.
 Works will occur within the existing carriageway.
 The use of natural resources is not considered significant. (e) the production of waste Construction waste will be kept to a minimum with only contaminated waste and demolition waste being removed off site.
-The following waste streams will be produced during the construction: Waste produced by the construction of the bus stop, revisions to the existing carriageway and cycle path.
+The following waste streams will be produced during the construction: • Waste produced by the relocation of the existing bus stop, widening of existing bus lane, removal of parking bays, removal/replacement of kerb and renewal/replacement of drainage.
 Generic construction waste.
 Prior to construction of the Proposed Development, the appointed Contractor will prepare a RWMP.
 The RWMP will provide the segregation of all construction wastes into recyclable, biodegradable and residual wastes including any litter arising during the construction phase of the Proposed Development.
-Any waste produced as part of the Proposed Development will be dealt with in accordance with all relevant waste management legislation and guidance under chain of custody procedures and that waste stored on site would be located away from any sensitive receptors. (f) pollution and nuisances During the construction phase, potential pollution pathways and nuisances for consideration include but are not limited to: Increases in exhaust emissions to air as a result of construction machinery.
-Noise and vibration from equipment use.
-Social effects as a result of temporary traffic diversions on carriageways and footpaths.
+Any waste produced as part of the Proposed Development will be dealt with in accordance with all relevant waste management legislation and guidance under chain of custody procedures and that waste stored on site would be located away from any sensitive receptors. (f) pollution and nuisances During the construction phase, potential pollution pathways and nuisances for consideration include but are not limited to: Increases in exhaust emissions to air as a result of construction machinery.Noise and vibration from equipment use.